Skip to main content

 info

-All external notification module config options are available on iOS, iPadOS and macOS at Settings > Modules > External Notification.
+All external notification module config options are available on iOS, iPadOS and macOS at Settings > Module Configuration > External Notification.

 GPIO access is fundamentally dangerous because invalid options can physically damage or destroy your hardware.
 Ensure that you fully understand the schematic for your particular device before trying this as we do not offer a warranty.
 Use at your own risk.